 In any era, White House dining both represents and leads American taste making.
 Especially as Michelle Obama has planted vegetables on the White House lawn and promoted healthy eating in an effort to combat childhood obesity, lessons from America’s presidential culinary past ring true.

-As equally exhilarating and exhausting as any good conference, the Cookbook Conference provides a little something for everyone—and pays homage to the role of cookbooks as meaningful primary sources for research, complex artifacts of man’s experience, and an ever-evolving field in food media and publishing.
+The Cookbook Conference provided a little something for everyone—and pays homage to the role of cookbooks as meaningful primary sources for research, complex artifacts of the human experience, and an ever-evolving field in food media and publishing.